mlbonniec/MMM-NiceHash/README.md

 # MMM-NiceHash
 A module for Michael Teeuw's MagicMirror project that displays your NiceHash statistics.
-**This module is currently in development; Actually, there's nothing related to MagicMirror.
-These are only tests**

 ## Warning
 The compilation of the files is really bad.
 I couldn't manage to do it properly, so I use a really bad way to do it.